alan-walsh/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon cdistest commons-test_es
 ```

-  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the first part.
+  Note: The third argument of the above command (cdistest) refers to the profile in the config file from step five of the admin VM setup.
-        The fourth argument (commons-test) would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
-Making the commmons-name unique is recommended.
+        The fourth argument would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
+You must add `_es` to the name in order to invoke the ES module.

 2. Go to the terraform workspace folder
 ```bash